Board of Directors

 F. Javier Torres

-F. Javier Torres is director of national grantmaking, ArtPlace America.
-Prior to joining ArtPlace America, he was senior program officer at The Boston Foundation.
-While there, he was responsible for the re-articulation and implementation of the Foundation’s sector strategy and for leveraging national arts investments and philanthropy for Boston.
+F. Javier Torres is Surdna Foundation's program director of the Thriving Cultures program.
+Prior to joining Surdna, he was director of national grantmaking at ArtPlace America.
+Previously, he was senior program officer at The Boston Foundation where he was responsible for the re-articulation and implementation of the Foundation’s sector strategy and for leveraging national arts investments and philanthropy for Boston.
 Prior to his role at the Foundation, F. Javier was the director of Villa Victoria Center for the Arts, a program of Inquilinos Boricuas en Acción.
 He led the implementation of a strategic business plan that improved the operational, programmatic, and financial health of their arts programs and he guided the rebranding of the program that supported diversification of funding and deepening the impact of programs through community outreach and audience development.
 He is the board chair for the Boston Cultural Council.

 San San Wong

 San San Wong joined Barr in 2012 to direct the arts and culture portfolio.
 Prior to Barr, she served as director of grants at the San Francisco Arts Commission, executive director of the National Performance Network, director of development and special initiatives at Theatre Artaud, and as performing arts producer/presenter.
 As an international arts consultant, San San specialized in facilitation, organizational development, research, and project/initiative development.
 Her clients included the Ford Foundation, Doris Duke Charitable Foundation, New England Foundation for the Arts, and Res Artis, among many others.
 San San earned an MS in community psychology from New York University and a BS in clinical psychology from Smith College.